 2016: After the coaching staff made the controversial (but pretty smart, if you ask us) decision to remove all sugar from their diet, those same Warriors “went to war,” demanding that PB&J be added back to their plane and locker room.
 They ultimately won (their theme for most of this year… ahem), and the PB & J ban was lifted.

-The Logic Behind a Pregame PB & J
+The Logic Behind the NBA Diet Consisting of a Pregame PB & J

 Aside from making you feel like a kid, which is never a bad thing, PB & J provides the best of all worlds: protein + healthy fat + simple carbs + complex carbs, all in an easily digestible little package.